Mata Gurbachan Kaur (1941 – 2022) & Mata Naranjan Kaur (1934 – 2020)

 1934 – 2020

-Path da Bhog: 6 March 2022 (Sunday), from 9.30am to 11.30pm, at Gurdwara Sahib Seremban, Negeri Sembilan.
+Path da Bhog & Second Barsi: 6 March 2022 (Sunday), from 9.30am to 11.30am, at Gurdwara Sahib Seremban, Negeri Sembilan.
 Guru Ka Langar will be served thereafter.

 Sardar Tehal Singh and family would like you to treat this as a personal invitation